CMET-UGent/MicroRaman/README.md

 Functions  | Actions
 ------------| -----------
 hs2mq | converts a `hyperSpec::hyperSpec` object directly to a `MALDIquant::MassSpectrum` object
-hyperSpec2MALDI | converts the extracted information from  `hyperSpec::hyperSpec` object  to a `MALDIquant::MassSpectrum` object
-intervalplot | plotting function that shows if (trimmed) wavelengths are evenly spaced
+intervalplot | plotting function that shows if (trimmed) wavelengths are evenly spaced grid_arrange_shared_legend | Function for creating a common legend for 2 ggplot2 figures.

 ## Avaiable datasets